bargoldenberg/New_Space_EDU_SATALLITE/README.md

     - [Cube Cell AB02S (GPS) - Setup guide](https://github.com/bargoldenberg/New_Space_EDU_SATALLITE/blob/main/Nanopi-Neo-Air/SetUpCubeCell.md).
     - [Send & Recevie - Flow Example](https://github.com/bargoldenberg/New_Space_EDU_SATALLITE/blob/main/Send-Receive/readme.md).

-- Wire the cube cell receiver to the nanopi as follow:
+- Wire the Cube Cell receiver to the nanopi as follow:
     - Use the RX2, TX2 on the CubeCell and UART2 on Nanopi
     - Connect TX to RX and vice versa between the CubeCell and Nanopi
     - Connect the Switch .......